doublep/iter2/README.md

   fail only at runtime.
 Just remember, never ever call `iter-yield` by name, always use `(iter-yield ...)` form.

-### `let`-binding dynamic variables

-When `iter2-defun` gets expanded, it needs to know if `let`-bound variables are special (dynamic, declared with `defvar` or a similar form) or local.
-This is normally not a problem with one exception: when a variable is declared in the same file as the function using it, and this file is byte-compiled.
-Due to how Emacs’ byte-compiler works, it doesn’t tell the macro that variable is going to be special.
-The workaround for this is putting `defvar` form into an `eval-and-compile`.

-For example, you can verify that the following code (when byte-compiled) wouldn’t produce correct output without `eval-and-compile`:

-    ;;; -*- lexical-binding: t -*-
-    (require 'iter2)

-    (eval-and-compile
-      (defvar special-variable nil))

-    (defun get-special-variable ()
-      special-variable)

-    (iter2-defun my-function ()
-      (let ((special-variable t))
-        (iter-yield (get-special-variable))
-        (iter-yield (get-special-variable))))

-    (iter-do (x (my-function))
-      (print x))

-For what it’s worth, standard `generator` package is also affected, although `iter-defun` might produce code that behaves in a different way (still likely incorrectly).
-Any other macro that uses `special-variable-p` in its expansion code would also be affected when used in byte-compiled code.

 ### Current buffer, point etc.<a id="save-x"></a>

 In general, generator functions must be aware that when `iter-yield`